 This, in turn, can result in disengagement, and in worst cases, lead to mental health issues, burnout, and compromised wellbeing.

 For that reason, you need a proper game plan for engaging your remote employees.

 Merely setting up meetings out of the blue, surprising employees with gift cards, etc. won’t do – you need an elaborate strategy to keep your team members engaged.

 With an engaged team, whether in-house or remote, you can skyrocket your productivity, boost revenues, and keep that turnover in check.

 You can’t continue to use the exact set of KPIs to measure the performance of your direct reports working remotely that you’ve been using for your in-house workers.

 Of course, you’ll need to continue using most of them, such as overtime, customer satisfaction, sales, etc.

 As mentioned earlier, you need to stop looking at just the number of hours, and focus on what the remote employees are able to accomplish during the day (i.e., the deliverables).

-These deliverables can be anything, such as number of tickets resolved, percentage of code completed, pieces edited in a day, etc. Based on your industry and the type of work you do, pick an appropriate metric that helps you gauge your employees’ deliverables.
+These deliverables can be anything, such as the number of tickets resolved, percentage of code completed, pieces edited in a day, etc. Based on your industry and the type of work you do, pick an appropriate metric that helps you gauge your employees’ deliverables.

-Working from home has its own challenges.
+Working from home has its own common challenges.
 There are chores to sort out, children to look after, and distractions to ignore.
 Because of all that, it’s not always easy to follow the same working schedule every single day, which may lead to a drop in productivity.